 You are always excuse ready!

 When in social anxiety, you become a master in making excuses.
 You keep on telling people that you have lots of work to do, although you are just free doing nothing at home.
-You always have an excuse built up in your mind to tell your friends.
+Always having an excuse built up in your mind to tell your friends.

+The constant fear of judgment even on social media posts leading to excessive editing of pictures and worrying about every like, dislike or comment.
 People and crowds make you anxious and so as social media.
 Either you don’t have a social media account, or if you do have, you just keep it for the sake of viewing others.
-If you ever feel like posting any picture, you would edit it thrice or more than that to stay assured from your part.
-You get anxious about the number of likes, comments, and reach on your posts.
+If you ever feel like posting any picture, you would edit it multiple time to stay assured on your part.

-Whenever you write your exam or go out for an interview, there’s a lot of self-doubt in you.
+Whenever you write your exam or go out for an interview, there’s a lot of self-doubts.
 Sometimes you may be good than other people, but your self anxiety disorder is ruining you up.